ng-alain/delon/packages/abc/date-picker/index.en-US.md

 ## Note

-If using date-fns, muse be modify the default `nzFormat` to` YYYY-MM-DD`.
+If using date-fns, muse be modify the default `nzFormat` to` yyyy-MM-dd`.

 ## API